Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When I got the RYOBI 24v hedge trimmer in for review, I was initially concerned about what I would use it for.
 My house doesn’t have any small hedges of its own, and two days before it arrived my neighbor had all hedges ripped out – that killed my initial review plans because they were all overgrown and needed cut badly.
 While I was looking for another person I could “help out”, I decided to see what this puppy could really do.
 At the other end of the lawn care spectrum, we have the Troy-Bilt TB46 Riding Lawn Mower, a literal behemoth that you should check out purely for the awesomeness it promises.

 Like the RYOBI 24v string trimmer I reviewed last week, the RYOBI 24v hedge trimmer is another RYOBI branded product that is actually made by Homelite; and like the 24v string trimmer, the 24v hedge trimmer ends up being quite an impressive piece of hardware.
+If you want more hardware to help with your weeding, check out the best backpack sprayer too.
 For starters, the blade handles things up to a half inch in diameter – and not just from hedges either, I was able to trim some of the trees in the back yard with this; it went right through the small oak branches without issue.
+This is surely one of the top-performing electric lawn mowers.

 I was worried that 24v wouldn’t be enough for a hedge trimmer; when I did have hedges, I swore by a Stihl gas hedge trimmer because I thought gas was the way to go.
 At that point in time, your option for a cordless and non-gas trimmer was one with an 18v battery, and those died out way too quick for anyone with a decent number of hedges.
 With the 24v battery though, I decided to dry run it to see how long the battery lasted on a full charge.